Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Alright, lads," Wilde said, stretching and setting off down the valley, "last one up gets the first round in."

-Nobody ever said training was meant to be *easy,* after all…
+Nobody ever said training was meant to be *easy,* after all...

 ___